xv/xrails-login-ui/README.md

 > **Note**

-> For this project, make sure your you build the solution first before opening the sample form.
+> For this project, make sure you build the solution first before opening the sample form.
 Otherwise, you may get designer errors.

 License
 --------